-The training commissioner must have in place effective policy and procedures for the monitoring and review of the programme leading to recommendation for issue of a certificate of completion of specialist training.
+The provider must have in place effective policy and procedures for the monitoring and review of the programme leading to recommendation for issue of a certificate of completion of specialist training.

 P8 Programme providers must have a quality framework in place that details how the quality of the programme is managed.
 This will include ensuring necessary development to programmes that maps across to the GDC approved curriculum/latest learning outcomes for the relevant specialty and adapts to changing legislation and external guidance.
-There must be a clear statement about where responsibility lies for this quality function. relevant policies, procedures and documentation illustrating the quality management of the programme review policies and timeline use of multisource feedback including patient feedback P9 Providers must address any concerns identified through the operation of this quality framework, including internal and external reports relating to quality, as soon as possible. relevant policy and procedures including escalation process and whistleblowing policy risk log with solutions and actions taken relevant minutes from meetings P10 Quality Frameworks must be subject to rigorous internal and external quality management procedures.
-External assessors must be utilised and must be familiar with GDC approved curriculum/latest learning outcomes and their context. relevant policies and procedures information about external examiners and verifiers internal / external verification / quality assurance reports P11 The programme provider must have systems in place to ensure the quality of placements/rotations to ensure that patient care and assessment in all locations meets these Standards.
-The quality management systems should include the regular collection of specialty trainee and patient feedback relating to treatment provided within placements/rotations. relevant policy and procedures feedback from staff, patients and trainees audit reports monitoring reports from the provider and placement providers c.
-Standard 3 - Specialty trainee assessment
+There must be a clear statement about where responsibility lies for this quality function. • Relevant policy, procedures and documentation supporting quality management of the programme, review policy and timeline, use of multisource feedback including patient feedback.
+P9 Providers must address any concerns identified through the operation of this quality framework, including internal and external reports relating to quality, as soon as possible. • Relevant policy and procedures including escalation process, whistleblowing policy, Risk log with solutions and actions taken, Relevant minutes from meetings.
+P10 Quality Frameworks must be subject to rigorous internal and external quality management procedures.
+External assessors must be utilised and must be familiar with GDC approved curriculum/latest learning outcomes and their context. • Relevant policy and procedures, Information about external examiners and verifiers, Internal/external verification/quality assurance reports.
+P11 The programme provider must have systems in place to ensure the quality of placements/rotations to ensure that patient care and assessment in all locations meets these Standards.
+The quality management systems should include the regular collection of specialty trainee and patient feedback relating to treatment provided within placements/rotations. • Relevant policy and procedures, Feedback from staff, patients and specialty trainees, Audit reports, Monitoring reports from the provider and from placement providers.

+c.
+Standard P3 - Specialty trainee assessment

-Assessments must be reliable and valid.
+Assessment must be reliable and valid.
 The choice of assessment method must be relevant to and support achievement of the learning outcomes approved by the GDC for the relevant specialty.
 Assessors must be fit to perform the assessment task

 Requirements Evidence P12 To make a recommendation for the award of a Certificate of Completion of Specialist Training (CCST), programme providers must be assured that specialty trainees have demonstrated achievement across the full range of learning outcomes in the relevant specialty curriculum approved by the GDC, and that they are fit to practise at the level of a specialist in the relevant specialty.
-This assurance should be underpinned by a coherent approach to the principles of assessment referred to in these standards. assessment strategy for the programme(s) assessment timetables assessment records and central recording system specialty trainee portfolios specialty trainee progression policy and procedures specialty trainee progression statistics exit strategy P13 Programme providers must demonstrate that assessments are fit for purpose and deliver results which are valid and reliable.
+This assurance should be underpinned by a coherent approach to the principles of assessment referred to in these standards.
+Assessment strategy for the programme(s), Assessment timetable, Assessment records/central recording system, Specialty trainee portfolio, Specialty trainee progression policy and procedures, Specialty trainee progression statistics, Exit strategy.
+P13 Programme providers must demonstrate that assessments are fit for purpose and deliver results which are valid and reliable.
 Assessment conclusions should include more than one sample of performance.
 (Providers must demonstrate a rationale for any divergence from this principle.)
-Non- summative assessments must utilise feedback collected from a variety of sources, which may include other members of the dental team, peers, patients and/or customers. relevant policy and procedure patient feedback forms and details of actions taken patient / peer / customer comments assessment records minutes of patient forum patient guidance / systems for giving feedback P14 Assessment must involve a range of methods relevant to the learning outcomes and these should be in line with current and best practice and be routinely developed, refined, monitored and quality managed. mapping and description of assessments assessment development framework and meetings internal programme review process access to assessments used on a programme
+Non- summative assessments must utilise feedback collected from a variety of sources, which may include other members of the dental team, peers, patients and/or customers.
+Relevant policy and procedure, Patient feedback forms and details of actions taken, Patient/peer/customer comments, Assessment records, Minutes of patient forum, Patient guidance/systems for giving feedback.
+P14 Assessment must involve a range of methods relevant to the learning outcomes and these should be in line with current and best practice and be routinely developed, refined, monitored and quality managed.
+Mapping and description of assessments, Assessment development framework and meetings, Internal programme review process, Access to assessments used on a programme.